HananHafiz/academic-kickstart-HHafiz/content/talk/plundered-hearts-the-mostly-forgotten-history-of-romance-games/index.md

   postcode:
   country:
 summary:
-abstract: Interactive platform help children at pre-school age to learn Arabic and English.
+abstract: Interactive platform created as Master's Capstone to help children at pre-school age to learn Arabic and English.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.